 This article contains information to help you understand how remarketing lists work.

-If you aren't familiar with remarketing, you should read about how remarketing works first.
+If you aren't familiar with remarketing, you should read about remarketing setup first.

 About website visitors